Functional Changes or Decline

 - Fluids: Do you drink enough fluids?

-- Mental and social factors: Have you recently encountered any changes or events that may have led to a crisis, such as a death of a loved one?
+- Mental and social factors: Have you recently encountered any changes or events that may have led to a crisis, such as the death of a loved one?